brianhill/astronomy/index.md

 ### Alice Owen and Declan Rexer

-[Veil Nebula](./projects/VeilNebula.html) (together, the two images are about 20 megabytes and this page will take considerable time to load)
+[Veil Nebula](./projects/VeilNebula.html) (together, the two images are about 20 megabytes and the linked page will take considerable time to load)

 [![AliceDeclanVeilThumbnail](./projects/AliceDeclanVeilThumbnail.jpeg)](./projects/VeilNebula.html)